jax-ml/jax/docs/notebooks/host-offloading.md

 This code implements a simple neural network with 10 layers, each consisting of two linear transformations.
 The code demonstrates basic memory usage patterns and provides a foundation for comparing offloading optimization techniques.

 Key components:
-- Simple two-layer linear transformation
+- Each layer consists of two sequential linear operations:
   1. First multiplication: `x @ w1`
   2. Second multiplication: `y @ w2`
 - 10-layer network using JAX's scan operation
 - Memory usage analysis
 - Gradient computation with JIT compilation

-To analyze memory usage in JAX, you can use the :func:`jax.stages.Compiled.memory_analysis` method on a compiled function.
+TTo analyze memory usage in JAX, the :func:`jax.stages.Compiled.memory_analysis` method can be used on a compiled function.
 This provides detailed statistics about memory consumption during computation.
 The key metrics include temporary memory size, argument size, output size, and alias size.
 To calculate the total memory usage, sum the temporary, argument, and output sizes, then subtract the alias size to avoid double-counting the same memory multiple times.
-This gives you an summarized view of how the device memory is utilized across different aspects of your computation.
+This provides a summarized view of how the device memory is utilized across different aspects of the computation.

 ```{code-cell} ipython3
 ---